ookamitai/pyREX/README.md

 pyREX - Python Resampler EXtension.
 A UTAU Multisamp passthrough.

+# Before you continue...
+This project has also been halted due to similar problems in Cactisamp.

 # Overview
 Although it works, several features has yet to be implemented.
 (super slow btw)